How to get from Medellin to Santa Marta

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.

-Step 1: Medellin city centre to airport
+Step 1: Medellin City Centre to Medellin Airport

 Step 2: Medellin to Santa Marta by Flight